A vision for the future of the UK financial system: the van Steenis report

 Of course, it is not just the Bank of England and Prudential Regulatory Authority that are considering these issues.
 The report recognises that there are many regulators and policy makers taking action in the areas covered by the report, including the Financial Conduct Authority, Payment Systems Regulator and Competition and Markets Authority.
 It therefore recommends that the Bank and other financial regulators create an “air traffic control” forum to ensure that major regulatory projects and their implications for firms are formulated and implemented in a co-ordinated manner.
 This recommendation has been welcomed by the finance industry, with UK Finance Chair Bob Wigley highlighting its importance in a recent speech, noting that without better co-ordination, the “multitude of new regulatory interventions being delivered by multiple regulators” could threaten firms’ operational resilience.

-The Bank of England has also identified various areas where it intends to engage with the UK government, including in relation to work around creation of a digital ID, engagement with the Centre for Data Ethics and Innovation on the scope of algorithmic decision-making and by responding to the government's recent Smart Data Review consultation, which proposes to extend Open Banking-style secure data-sharing to a broader range of financial services.
+The Bank of England has also identified various areas where it intends to engage with the UK government, including in relation to work around creation of a digital ID, engagement with the Centre for Data Ethics and Innovation on the scope of algorithmic decision-making and by responding to the government’s June 2019 Smart Data Review consultation, which proposes to extend Open Banking-style secure datasharing to a broader range of financial services.

-The Bank of England has published a summary table of what it is already doing and what it intends to in in response to the van Steenis recommendations here.
+The Bank of England has published a summary table of what it is already doing and what it intends to do in response to the van Steenis recommendations